PE file format: DOS Header

 e_lfanew field

-So, to find the NT header in HxD, let’s go to offset C8 that we got from the e_lfanew field, this offset is relative to the file start (begin):
+To find the NT header in HxD, let’s go to offset C8 found in the e_lfanew field, this offset is relative to the file start (0x0):

 Going to offset 0xC8